 The purpose of this phase is to think through possible solutions for the given problem before investing a lot of time into writing code.
 As you'll learn, writing code is an expensive task, and the more you can do upfront to minimize code that you'll have to write or throw away, the better.

 The third phase involves the actual writing of the computer code.
-In this article series, we will focus heavily on giving you the skills required to write computer code, however, we will also focus on design and problem statement where necessary.
+In this article series, I will focus heavily on giving you the skills required to write computer code, however, I will also focus on design and problem statement where necessary.
 Writing the computer code is, perhaps surprisingly, not always the most time-consuming phase.
 As you gain more experience, the process of learning how to program will sharpen your mental capabilities and you will start to see the patterns much faster.

 Sometimes, the part that takes the longest is the next phase: testing and debugging.